Partner | Attorney

 The firm of Osborn Machler successfully challenged Washington’s wrongful death law in the Washington Supreme Court, securing new protections for grieving families in Washington State.

 Mr. Osborn is admitted to practice in Washington State and federal courts, as well as the U.S. Court of Military Appeals.
 Since 2003, he has been a member of the American Board of Trial Advocates, an invitation-only organization that recognizes only the best trial lawyers from both plaintiff and defense practices.
 He was honored by the group with the prestigious Trial Lawyer of the Year award in 2011.
 Mr. Osborn also served on the National Board of ABOTA and was president of the Washington Chapter in 2017.
+Mr. Osborn was also given the Presidents Award by ABOTA for "service & dedication to preserving the jury system for future generations".
 Mr. Osborn is an Eagle member of the Washington Association for Justice and the Western Trial Lawyers Association, having previously served on that board as well.

 Mr. Osborn has published several articles on trial practice and is a frequent speaker and instructor in the area of trial preparation and practice.
 He provides pro bono legal services for youth organizations and boards on which he serves.
 Mr. Osborn is AV rated by Martindale Hubbell, which means he is recommended by his peers as a practitioner meeting the highest standards of professionalism and ethics.